SeldonIO/seldon-core/doc/source/reference/upgrading.md

 ### Model Health Checks

+**Note**: Seldon protocol and TensorFlow protocol are no longer supported, as Seldon has transitioned to the industry-standard Open Inference Protocol (OIP).
+Customers are encouraged to migrate to OIP, which offers seamless integration across various model serving runtimes, supports the development of versatile client and benchmarking tools, and ensures a high-performance, consistent, and unified inference experience.

 We have updated the health checks done by Seldon for the model nodes in your inference graph.
 If `executor.fullHealthChecks` is set to true then:
  * For Seldon protocol each node will be probed with `/api/v1.0/health/status`.
+ * For tensorflow just TCP checks will be run on the http endpoint.
  * For the Open Inference Protocol (or V2 protocol) each node will be probed with `/v2/health/ready`.
- * For tensorflow just TCP checks will be run on the http endpoint.

 By default we have set `executor.fullHealthChecks` to false for 1.14 release as users would need to rebuild their custom python models if they have not implemented the `health_status` method.
 In future we will default to `true`.